Ngurrunyjarri wanggayin garndaganyjibarndi, ngabuwarra ngarrarigu, ngarrari ngabuwarra nyindama.

 The Thalanyji are land and sea people who, for thousands of years, have flourished in their homelands; in the range country and the plains of the Ashburton River that flows across the claypans through mangrove swamps and creeks into the ocean.
 The traditional owners supported themselves through fishing, hunting and through maintaining their culture and language.

-Through commitment and unity, and with the assistance of their anthropologist, Dr Edward McDonald, and their lawyer, Mr Ronald Bower of Corser and Corser, the Thalanyji People demonstrated the depth and strength of their connection to this country.
-In 2008, Justice Tony North of the Federal Court convened the first sitting of the Federal Court “on country” for the purpose of the taking of Preservation Evidence from the elders; this, together with the research carried out by Dr McDonald (and Professor Basil Sansom) with the elders, led to the historic outcome of recognition of native title.
-Native Title was awarded over 11,120 sqkm of land in the West Pilbara on September 18th, 2008 including a native title in Onslow, bringing a sense of recognition and renewed cultural strength.
+The Thalanyji People lodged their native title claim under the Native Title Act in 1996.
+Through commitment and unity with their anthropologist and lawyer, the Thalanyji People demonstrated the depth and strength of their connection to Country.
+On 18 September 2008, the Federal Court convened in Onslow for the historic recognition of native title of the Thalanyji People.
+Native title was awarded over 11,120 square kilometres of land in the West Pilbara including a native title in Onslow, bringing a sense of recognition and renewed cultural strength.

 With several claims still undetermined, the native title process is still integral to both the Thalanyji People and BTAC.
 We continue to work together to achieve legal recognition of Thalanyji native title rights to all their traditional lands.